Research-Based Activities to Boost Happiness

 8. Practice loving-kindness

 Loving-kindness meditation involves generating positive emotions of love in the present moment.
 Most common forms include the use of loving imagery and positive statements.
-Learn the specifics about using this approach of heartfulness.

 9. Count your kind acts or pay kindness forward.